-Our guide covers the ins and outs of FSBO sales, with actionable advice to navigate this complex process.
-We also explore other savvy options that could be more aligned with your selling goals.
+Our guide covers the ins and outs of FSBO sales, providing actionable advice on navigating this complex process.
+We also explore other savvy options that may align better with your selling goals.

 1. Get it ready to sell

-Preparing your home to hit the market is a crucial first step.
+Preparing your home to hit the real estate market now is a crucial first step.
 Here's how to make a great impression:

 Start with repairs and improvements.
 Focus on pre-listing cosmetic items that boost your home's appeal without breaking the bank.
 Even minor updates can make a big difference.
 Ideas include: